ray-project/ray/doc/source/tune-searchalg.rst

 By default, Tune uses the `Variant Generation process <tune-usage.html#tune-search-space-default>`__ to create and queue trials.
 This supports random search and grid search as specified by the ``config`` parameter of the Experiment.

+The below two lines are equivalent:

 .. code-block:: python
-    # The below two lines are equivalent

     run_experiments(experiment_config, ... )
     run_experiments(search_alg=BasicVariantGeneration(experiment_config))